d-kimuson/ts-type-expand/README.md

 Types are calculated by the [CompilerAPI](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API), so all types supported by TypeScript are supported in this extension.

+### Platforms

+This extension supports Node.js environments, specifically versions v18 and v20.
+For TypeScript, versions 4.9 through 5.4 are supported.
+While other versions might work, some features could be unstable or broken.

+Outside of Node, the extension is compatible with [bun](https://bun.sh/) but not with [deno](https://deno.com/).
+This is because deno does not support the required language service plugin.
+Therefore, we have no plans to support deno in the future.

 ### Others

 - SFC for Vue is not supported